 The enzymes should be active and stable under conditions relevant to the wash cycle and to storage.
-Below, the specifications are summarized:
+Below, the key specifications are summarized:

-- The enzymes should be stable for at least 2 to 3 months at 30°C in the liquid detergent formulation.
-Note: This stability refers to the stability of the enzymes in the detergent formulation to be provided by HENKEL. - The enzymes should be effective and stable at a washing temperature between 20 and 40°C and at pH 7.0-8.5, at least during an operation time of a common wash cycle (120 min).
-Note: This stability and activity refer to that of the enzymes in a wash liquor mimicking the detergent-water mixture in a wash machine; this wash liquor consists in about 50 g liquid detergent per 20 liter of water.
+• The enzymes should be stable for at least 2 to 3 months at 30°C in the liquid detergent formulation provided by partner HENKEL (see details in Deliverable D2.1).

+• The enzymes should be effective and stable at a washing temperature between 20 and 40°C and at pH 7.0-8.5, at least during an operation time of a common wash cycle (120 min).
+Note: These stability and activity refer to that of the enzymes in a wash liquor mimicking the detergent-water mixture in a wash machine; this wash liquor consists in about 50 g liquid detergent per 20 L of water.

 Therefore, it is a priority to adapt the screening and characterization methods to those enzymes and conditions.
 Below, a number of protocols are described which have been proven to successfully work in a number of buffers and conditions.
-As detailed in Deliverable 2.1, in general Henkel strongly recommends to concentrate on the screening methods which can be performed in a wash-liquor matrix (instead of standard buffers) as early as possible, since this affects the enzyme properties often quite strongly.
+As detailed in Deliverable D2.1, in general Henkel strongly recommends to concentrate on the screening methods which can be performed in a wash-liquor matrix (instead of standard buffers) as early as possible, since this affects the enzyme properties often quite strongly.
 It is similarly crucial to screen on real textiles as soon as possible, too, as they are more challenging than stains alone.
-Therefore, it is highly recommended that partners focus on, and adapt the screen methods to, (A) commercially available standard soils on textiles and (B) natural soils of interest with high consumer relevance detailed in Deliverable 2.1.
-Note: priority standard soil textiles recommended by Henkel, as detailed in Deliverable 2.1, have been ordered by CSIC in July 2021 and will be transferred to all partners (see Deliverable 2.1) involved in enzyme screening and characterization in July-August.
+Therefore, it is highly recommended that partners focus on, and adapt the screen methods to, (A) commercially available standard soils on textiles and (B) natural soils of interest with high consumer relevance detailed in Deliverable D2.1.
+Note: priority standard soil textiles recommended by Henkel, as detailed in Deliverable D2.1, have been ordered by CSIC by July 2021 and transferred to all partners (see Deliverable D2.1) involved in enzyme screening and characterization.